LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 	The Tool Manager in MapInfo 11.5.

 In Tool Manager, click on **Add Tool**, then locate the tool using the browse button on the Add Tool dialog (see :numref:`figAddTool`).
 Enter a name in the **Name** box and a description if so desired.
 Then click OK.
-The tool is now shown, and is loaded, in the Tool Manager menu (:numref:figToolAdded`)
+The tool is now shown, and is loaded, in the Tool Manager menu (:numref:`figToolAdded`)

 .. _figAddTool: